ufidon/devops/labs/lab08/README.md

    2. subfolder "Image", in side which put 2 image files
    3. subfolder "Programs", in side which put 2 executable files
 3. (25%) Backup MyData to Google drive
-4. (25%) Delete the local MyData, then recover it from Google drive
+4. (25%) Delete some files from the local MyData, then recover them from Google drive

 **3. (30%) Review questions**
 * (12%) Describe the pros and cons of the three backup software: Dar, Duplicati and Bacula.